TreeLines

 How do you prioritize and complete tasks that will give you the best chance of success?

-In the next TreeLines, I will address these issues and factors to consider, including soil composition, competition management, erosion control, and drainage.
-I want to thank Buddy Rosser of Dean, Youens & Rosser for allowing me to share this example with you in hopes that it will promote more questions and thinking through the impact you can have on the property you manage.
+In the next TreeLines, we will address these issues and factors to consider, including soil composition, competition management, erosion control, and drainage.
+We want to thank Buddy Rosser of Dean, Youens & Rosser for allowing us to share this example with you in hopes that it will promote more questions and thinking through the impact you can have on the property you manage.

 Introducing the TreeLines Podcast